KAMKEEL/KAWE/README.md

 ---

-# This is the legacy version of FAWE (1.7.10).
+# This is the legacy version of FAWE (1.7.10) Nicknamed: KAWE ;D .
 Built and Backported to work with 1.7.10 Forge (an alpha version from the original team)
 > It is not maintained by the FAWE team.
 You can find the newer version of FAWE [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).

 FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features